-- i.
-An offence is committed when a student possesses unauthorised paper, material or electronic devices such as mobile phones, programmable calculators or electronic dictionaries, or communicates with another student during an examination. - ii.
-If on entry to the examination room students find themselves inadvertently in possession of any such material or device they must declare and surrender it immediately prior to the start of the examination. - iii.
-An offence is also committed if there is evidence of the use of unauthorised material in a student's response(s) to examination questions. - iv.
-Students will be deemed to be aware of all regulations governing the conduct of examinations (Section H).
-Breaches of any of these regulations will constitute an academic offence.

-2.5 Any other form of deception:

-- i.
-Any action through which students seek to gain an unfair advantage in assessment constitutes an academic offence. - ii.
-The use of essay-writing services
+- iii.
+An offence is also committed if there is evidence of the use of unauthorised material in a student's response(s) to examination questions. - Students will be deemed to be aware of all regulations governing the conduct of examinations (Section H).
+Breaches of any of these regulations will constitute an academic offence. - J2.5 Any other form of deception: - i.
+Any action through which students seek to gain an unfair advantage in assessment constitutes an academic offence.

-3 Procedures for Dealing with Academic Offences
+J3 Procedures for Dealing with Academic Offences

-3.1 Breaches of examination room regulations
+J3.1 Breaches of examination room regulations

-Following report to the Assessment and Awards Manager by the invigilator, a fixed penalty will apply unless the breach of exam room regulations may be shown to have resulted in the student gaining an unfair advantage when the case will be referred to the Programme Leader for consideration.
+Following report to the Assessment and Awards Manager by the invigilator, a fixed penalty will apply unless the breach of exam room regulations may be shown to have resulted in the student gaining an unfair advantage when the case will be referred to the Course Leader for consideration.